 No steadfast rule states what defines clearly what makes up your brand and what isn’t part of it.
 It can be anything from your resume, blog, social media pages, website, and even the way you walk and carry yourselves.
 Whatever channel you use, the message must be direct, clear, and relevant to ensure that you attract and pull in your audience.

 Today’s article is not about how to hone your personal brand.
 Instead, it’s about how to ensure that it stays strong even during changes or transformations in your career.

-In today’s digital and hyper-connected world, things don’t always happen according to plan – you may move to a new city or even another country; or you may feel like that you’re not headed in the right direction or want to work on something else that attracts your passion; or you may feel like that you have to change your career to spend more time with your family, or the dreaded lay-off might have happened to you.
+In today’s digital and hyper-connected world, things don’t always happen according to plan – you may move to a new city or even another country, or you may feel that you’re not headed in the right direction or want to work on something else that attracts your passion, or you may feel like that you have to change your career to spend more time with your family, or the dreaded lay-off might have happened to you.

-As you can see, there are plenty of reasons where a career change may be unavoidable.
-What matters here is that – you shouldn’t let any temporary setbacks or changes in your career to impact your personal brand.
+As you can see, there are plenty of reasons why a career change may be unavoidable.
+What matters here is that – you shouldn’t let any temporary setbacks or changes in your career impact your personal brand.

 When handled in the right way, nonlinear career paths help you in the long run.
 Here, in today’s post, we give you tips and tricks to protect your personal brand during a shift in your professional path.

 The thing about life is that it throws surprises your way when you’re least expecting it.
 You may feel like you have your next five decades planned and charted.
 But, then life throws you a googly, derailing all your plans.